 It can set aside an asynchronous task when it encounters one and continues working on another task until the asynchronous task is finished.
 However, if you perform lengthy, CPU-intensive activities, it will spend too much time on one activity, delaying others.
 The general idea is to avoid blocking the event loop for pricey activities so that we may fully take advantage of its switching mechanism.

 It’s better to stay away from serving assets from a Node server for the same reason.
 A CDN or even an S3 bucket works best for serving HTML, CSS, JS files, and images.
 Node performs best when used for applications that require a lot of IO.
-If implemented correctly, Node’s single-threaded event loop can provide performance comparable to that of a programme using several threads.
+If implemented correctly, Node’s single-threaded event loop can provide performance comparable to that of a program using several threads.

 Best Practices to Follow in Node.js Architecture